Skip to main content

 woman working out

-People who experience frequent shoulder dislocations may be diagnosed with what is called a “Bankart tear” or a “Bankart lesion”, which severely affects the stability and strength of the shoulder joint and its function.
+People who experience frequent shoulder dislocations may be diagnosed with what is called a “Bankart tear” or a “Bankart lesion,” which severely affects the stability and strength of the shoulder joint and its function.

 A Bankart lesion or Bankart tear is one of the most common types of ligament injuries to the shoulder joint.
-Any time a ligament is torn from the front of the shoulder socket, orthopedic surgical repair is most likely be necessary.
-Individuals experiencing frequent shoulder dislocation juries may be diagnosed with deficient glenoid bone structure, which surgery may help to correct.
+Any time a ligament is torn from the front of the shoulder socket, orthopedic surgical repair is most likely necessary.
+Individuals experiencing frequent shoulder dislocation injuries may be diagnosed with deficient glenoid bone structure, which surgery may help to correct.
 The Bankart repair surgery procedure may also help to restore bony anatomy of the shoulder socket.

 Common Labral Tears